PiotrekGa/PiotrekGa.github.io/_posts/2020-06-06-Mixture-Transition-Distribution.md

 ### Estimation algorithm

 You can find the Python implementation of the model here: [mtd-learn](https://github.com/PiotrekGa/mtd-learn).
 The models are estimated using a version of EM algorithm proposed by Lebre and Bourguignon in [2].
-Explanation of the algorithm is out of scope of the post.
+In my master's thesis I've checked that it yielded similar results, but was much faster and easier to implement, than the method proposed by Berchtold in [4].
+Explanation of the EM algorithm is out of scope of the post.
 For details please refer to the original article.

 ### Number of independent parameters